Starfish-develop/Starfish/README.md

  Can this be as simple as just creating wl_masked = wl[masks] and same for flux?

  Might have to convert Chebyshev's from pixel space to wavelength space, in this case

+ How to plot appropriately

+ Spex is vacuum wls... shift back?

 ## make the "accuracy enabler" full-blown